Brian Jones (basketball, born 1971): North Dakota (2006–2019)

-The University of North Dakota hired Jones as the 18th North Dakota Fighting Sioux (later Fighting Hawks) men's basketball head coach on May 19, 2006.
-Jones was an early applicant among nearly 50.
+The University of North Dakota hired Jones as the eighteenth North Dakota Fighting Sioux (later Fighting Hawks) men's basketball head coach on May 19, 2006.
+Jones was an early applicant among nearly fifty.

-Under Jones' tenure, the university won back-to-back Great West tournament championships in 2011 and 2012, and he led North Dakota to four consecutive (five overall) appearances in the CollegeInsider.com Postseason Tournament.
+During Jones' tenure, he oversaw the men's basketball program's transition from NCAA Division II (D-II) to NCAA Division I (D-I).
+The university won back-to-back Great West tournament championships in 2011 and 2012, and he led North Dakota to five overall (four consecutive) appearances in the CollegeInsider.com Postseason Tournament.
 In 2017, he led them to the NCAA Division I Tournament for the first time.

-After 13 seasons, Jones resigned from North Dakota on May 1, 2019, to become associate head coach at Illinois State.
+After thirteen seasons, Jones resigned from North Dakota on May 1, 2019, to become associate head coach at Illinois State.

 Later coaching career (2019–present)

 Having been associate head coach since 2019, Jones became interim head coach at Illinois State on February 14, 2022, through the end of the season following Dan Muller's resignation.
 After the season, Jones became assistant coach at Bradley under head coach Brian Wardle, helping the 2022–23 Bradley Braves win the first Missouri Valley Conference regular season title since 1996 and qualify for the 2023 National Invitation Tournament.

 On May 3, 2023, Jones became assistant coach at East Tennessee State under head coach Brooks Savage.

 Jones returned to Bradley as assistant coach on May 1, 2025, reuniting with Wardle.